dtm5169/coderefactor/README.md

-A readme.md for Horiseon marketing agency website, modified for web accessibility to ensure that people with disabilities can access a website using assistive technologies and optimized for search engines
+A readme.md for Horiseon marketing agency website, modified for web accessibility to ensure that people with disabilities can access using assistive technologies and optimized for search engines.

 &copy; 2019 Horiseon Social Solution Services, Inc.